Frequently asked questions

 Why does the workflow hang at bustools count?

-While bustools count can take some time to complete, especially when using the nac index type, if it never seems to complete, then the issue is more serious.
-This would be due to a mismatch between your transcripts-to-gene (t2g) mapping file and your kallisto index.
-Please ensure that the t2g file contains the exact same transcript names in the exact same order as the transcripts.txt file produced in the output folder.
-If you use the prebuilt index and associated files that we distribute or use the files created by kb ref from the official Ensembl or Gencode genome FASTA and GTF files, then bustools count should not hang.
+bustools count can take some time to complete, especially when using the nac index type.
+However, if it never seems to complete, then it is likely due to a mismatch between your transcripts-to-gene (t2g) mapping file and your kallisto index.
+To resolve this error, rerun kb count with --verbose to see if a warning is outputted about a potential mismatch.
+If not, please ensure that the t2g file contains the exact same transcript names in the exact same order as the transcripts.txt` file produced in the output folder.
+If you use a prebuilt index or create an index using kb ref from the official Ensembl or Gencode genome FASTA and GTF files, then bustools count should run successfully.

 Other questions